Up to 35% off Raised Beds

 Daphne is a beautiful shrub with beautiful and fragrant flowers that will surely give you great pleasure.

-• Sun Exposure: Full sun to partial shade
+sun-requirements sun requirements Full sun to partial shade

-Evergreen in warmer climates, Daphne puts on a show all year.
-From spring through summer, you can enjoy rounded clusters of small, white 4-petal flowers surrounded by elongated glossy leaves.
+Evergreen in warmer climates, daphne puts on a show all year.
+From spring through summer, you can enjoy rounded clusters of small, white 4-petal flowers surrounded by elongated, glossy leaves.
 They give way to bunches of shiny red berries.
 In cooler climates, most varieties will lose their leaves by the first frost.

-While Daphne takes several years to fully mature, it blooms pretty fast in the spring once it’s established.
-They don’t transplant well but are pretty low-maintenance to grow.
+While daphne takes several years to fully mature, it blooms pretty fast in the spring once it’s established.
+They don’t transplant well, but are pretty low-maintenance to grow.
 Try planting them in a large planter with loamy, well-drained soil.

 Deutzia